 Some courses have specific requirements and you can check these on our course pages.

 If your first language is not English, you are required to provide evidence of your proficiency in English.
 The minimum requirements for our preliminary year entry are listed below:

 The minimum requirements for our qualifying year entry are listed below:

-- IELTS 5.5 with the writing band no less than 5.0
+- IELTS 5.5 with no less than 5.0 in any element

 - IELTS 6.5 with the writing band no less than 6.0

-- TOEFL iBT 87 (minimum 20 in Speaking and 19 in all other elements)
+- TOEFL iBT 90 (minimum 19 in Writing and Listening, 20 in Reading and 22 in Speaking)